 The examination may be given in Dutch, English, French, German, Japanese, Portuguese, and Spanish.

-The examination encompasses all fields of diagnostic cytology (not only gynecologic cytology, but also respiratory, peritoneal, urinary and FNA cytology) and is given in three parts:
+The examination encompasses all fields of diagnostic cytology (not only gynecologic cytology, but also respiratory, peritoneal, urinary and FNA cytology), lasts around four hours and is given in three parts:

 - Microscopic slide examination testing two levels of decision-making ability.
 (All glass-slides are Papanicolaou stained).